-A natural tourist attraction is one that is naturally occurring.
-In other words, it is not built by man.
+Natural types of tourist attraction are attractions that are naturally occurring.
+In other words, they are not built by man.

-There are many types of natural attractions around the world.
+There are many types of tourist attractions around the world that are natural.
 In many cases, areas surrounding natural attractions have been developed for tourism because of the natural attraction that is on offer.

-Here are some of the different types of natural attractions.
+Here are some of the different types of tourist attractions that are deemed natural attractions.

 National park examples: Dartmoor, Brecon Beacons, Lake District, New Forest.

 A national park is an area that is protected due to its cultural heritage, varied wildlife and/or beautiful countryside.
 National parks are popular types of tourist attractions.